cattymod/scratch-paint/README.md

 # MistWarp/scratch-paint

-Modified version of scratch-paint from Turbowarp and PenguinMod for use in MistWarp.
+Modified version of scratch-paint from Turbowarp and PenguinMod and MistWarp for use in CattyMod.
 Uses @turbowarp/paper as it includes some nice fixes.

 ## License